By default, everyone in your network has access to the Lansweeper web console. Access can also be restricted however, by following

 - On the machine hosting your web console, open the Start menu and select Run.

-- In the input box, type inetmgr and hit the OK button.
+- In the input box, enter "inetmgr" and select OK.
 IIS Manager will open.

 - Right-click Anonymous Authentication and choose Disable, right-click Windows Authentication and choose Enable.